kuroneko483/project-cp/README.md

 # project-cp
-this project is a small website with small utilization of frameworks, sql,css, sql,html and php.
+this project is a small website with small utilization of frameworks, sql,css,html and php.